valnoc/VBCollectionViewController/README.md

 VBCollectionViewController
 ===========

-VBCollectionViewController extends UICollectionViewController by adding pagination, pull-to-refresh and other useful features.
+<b>VBCollectionViewController</b> extends UICollectionViewController by adding pagination, pull-to-refresh and other useful features.

-VBCollectionViewCell and VBCollectionViewItemCell are useful base classes for cells.
+<b>VBCollectionViewCell</b> and <b>VBCollectionViewItemCell</b> are useful base classes for cells.

-VBCollectionViewSupplementaryView and VBCollectionViewSupplementaryItemView are useful base classes for supplementary views.
+<b>VBCollectionViewSupplementaryView</b> and <b>VBCollectionViewSupplementaryItemView</b> are useful base classes for supplementary views.

 ## How to install
 Use CocoaPods